akeneo/pim-docs/migrate_pim/upgrade/upgrade_from_60_to_70.rst

 ..note::

-    If you have an error during the ``yarn run webpack`` command, please execute this process to upgrade your package.json, reinstall the correct version of yarn modules and clean your cache.
+    If you have an error after building the front, please execute this process to upgrade your package.json, reinstall the correct version of yarn modules and clean your cache.

 .. code-block:: bash